mys-lang/package-random/README.rst

 Random
 ======

-Random numbers package for the Mys programming language.
+Random numbers package for the `Mys programming language`.

 Examples
 ========